LG xboom Bounce Speaker Review

 Outdoors

-The LG xboom Bounce is great for outdoor use.
+The LG xboom Bounce is a very good choice for outdoor use.
 Armed with an IP67 rating for protection against dust damage and water submersion and over 25 hours of continuous battery life, this speaker is ready to come with you on your next hike or backyard bash.
-It can get reasonably loud for its size, ensuring sound carries in an outdoor setting, plus audio is relatively consistent across different listening angles.
-It's also small enough that it can be stowed in a backpack or shoulder bag, too, though you can also carry it around using the included elastic carrying strap.
+It gets impressively loud for its size, though your audio sounds noticeably different if you're listening from the sides or behind it.
+It's also small enough to fit in a backpack or shoulder bag, though you can carry it around with the included elastic carrying strap.

 Pros